Electron-x/BmpHeaderViewer/README.md

 Multiple-version format bitmaps and OS/2 2.0-style DIBs with a truncated header, as described in the Presentation Manager Programming Reference, are not supported.

-Only the header and the tag table of an embedded color profile are displayed.
+The tool displays the header and tag table of an embedded color profile.
+Tag data is only displayed if it can be displayed in a single line.
 However, the profile can be exported for further examination, e.g. with the [ICC Profile Inspector](https://www.color.org/profileinspector.xalter) or using [wxProfileDump](https://www.color.org/profdump.xalter).

 Standard DIBs and DIBs with DIB format extensions are displayed directly using Windows GDI.
 No format conversion takes place.
 For custom formats, the DrawDib API from Video for Windows is used.
 No other codec-based frameworks such as Windows Imaging Component are used.